Custom Fields in NextGen Workforce: A Step-by-Step Guide

 How to use Clock ID and Password for Recording Attendance

-Overview The Copy Schedule feature allows managers to efficiently replicate work schedules by copying them from one week to another.
-This simplifies schedule management, especially for recurring or repetitive shifts, reducing manual work.
-How to Use the Copy Schedule Feature Navigate: Go to: Dashboard > Schedules Access the Copy Schedule Option In the top-right corner of the Schedules tab, click the gear icon.
+Introduction The Copy Schedule feature lets managers quickly duplicate work schedules from one week to another, streamlining workforce planning.
+Ideal for recurring shifts, it saves time and ensures consistency.
+How to Use the Copy Schedule Feature Steps Log in to NextGen Workforce Go to: Dashboard > Schedules Access the Copy Schedule Option In the top-right corner of the Schedules tab, click the gear icon.
 Select “Copy Schedule.”
-A modal pop-up will appear to configure the schedule copy settings.
+A modal pop-up will appear to configure the schedule settings.
 Select Source and Destination Weeks Use the calendar selectors in the modal to choose: Copy From (Source Week): The week you want to copy schedules from.
 Copy To (Destination Week): The week where the copied schedules will be applied.
 Apply Filters (Optional) To copy schedules for specific employees, apply filters such as: Department Group Handle Existing Schedules If the destination week already contains shifts, you can: Check “Clear shifts from selected days” to delete existing schedules before copying.
 Review Summary and Copy The modal will display a summary, including: Total shifts to be copied.
 Total employees included in the selected schedules.
 Review the details and click “Copy Schedule” to proceed.
-Once completed, schedules are successfully replicated, ensuring efficiency and consistency in workforce planning.
+Tips Use verification to confirm the correct weeks from source to destination since errors can be prevented in this way.
+Filtering copy schedules for different teams through clean application of filters will save users time.
+Clear any conflicting existing shifts from the schedule.
+The Schedule Templates Guide at our website provides comprehensive information about related features.
+Conclusion The tool for scheduling duplicates enables users to allocate their time to higher-priority activities.
+Employ the feature as your tool to Programme regularly through streamlined operations.
+Also Read: Shift Auto Punch